Use case

 What this helps with

-Preview the schema early so your final export needs less cleanup after processing.
+Preview the fields early so the final export is closer to review-ready data and needs less cleanup afterward.

 How to get started